Vancouver Island wedding venues

 Open space, string lights, laid-back Island vibe.
 Great for DIY-friendly, casual celebrations.

-Unique and Alternative Spaces
+Unique & Alternative Spaces

-Galleries, heritage buildings, community halls, private properties — for couples who want something different.
+Galleries, heritage buildings, community halls, private properties.
+For couples who want something different.

 Guest count drives everything

-• 40 guests → almost anything works.
+• 40 guests means almost anything works.

-• Nearly every venue has strict min and max capacities — confirm before touring.
+• Nearly every venue has strict min and max capacities.
+Confirm before touring.

 Common mistakes to avoid

 • Travel time.
-An hour from the nearest ferry or airport adds up — especially for older guests.
+An hour from the nearest ferry or airport adds up, especially for older guests.

 • Noise curfews.
 Many outdoor and residential venues cut music early.
 Confirm before you book the DJ.

-How to Choose the Right Venue
+How to choose the right venue

-Start with your non-negotiables — guest count, budget, season — then prioritize:
+Start with your non-negotiables (guest count, budget, season), then prioritize:

 • Photos first?
 Waterfront, gardens, varied backdrops, great natural light.